Ankara Turkey Travel Guide

 Minimal crowds.
 Lowest prices.
 Winter sports.

 Many nationalities, including citizens of the USA, UK, EU Schengen Area, Canada, and Australia, apply for an e-Visa online.
 Use the official Turkish e-Visa website for this process.
 The e-Visa application is typically quick and straightforward.
-Some nationalities enter visa-free for specified periods; for example, German, French, and Spanish citizens can enter visa-complimentary for 90 days within a 180-day period.
+Some nationalities enter visa-free for specified periods; as an example, German, French, and Spanish citizens can enter visa-free for 90 days within a 180-day period.
 Other nationalities obtain a conventional sticker visa from a Turkish embassy or consulate in their home country before you travel.
 Begin this process well in advance of your departure date.

 Validity of at least 6 months beyond entry.